Finding Meaning After Loss and Grief

 She persisted through numerous painful breakups intent on taking the time to find the right life partner.
 In 2006, when Jeremy was 15, Cathy met Drew and finally found a truly loving relationship.
 His previous wife died in 1999 at age 36 from a blood infection when their son Ian was only 11.
 Cathy admired how Drew loved and was dedicated to his son who was 18 when she met him.

 In 2007, Jeremy died instantly in a car accident when his friend driving lost control of the car.
 Cathy and Drew kept their plan to marry a month later, and he held her hand as she spiraled into a dark realm that terrified her.
-She had moments when she didn’t want to go on but was afraid to end her life.
+She had moments when she did not want to go on but was afraid to end her life.
 She realized progressing through jobs including Behavioral Helpline Director of Operations, Leadership Coach, Consultant, and Chief Executive Officer was to increase her self-esteem.
 It became clear that who she worked with was as important as the job she chose.
 She felt overpowered with negative thoughts, unfamiliar bad feelings, nightmares, and an increasing apathy for life.

 Cathy lived in torment until she grasped the fact that checking-out of life and using short-term relief distractions were contributing to her suffering.
 She became determined to figure out how to feel happiness again.
 Using her exceptional planning skills and remembering self-help book principles, she designed and implemented an action plan to improve all the major areas of her life.
 She embraced life’s mysteries and fostered good habits.
 She overcame negative thoughts and became emotionally healthy.
 She broke away from dysfunctional relationships while nurturing the best connections she has with people.
 She realized the importance of fun and service to others.